Business Code Of Conduct

 Means to effectively safeguard customer information regarding business activities, structure, financial situation, performance, and/or any other information deemed confidential shall be disclosed only in accordance with the guidelines specified within any agreed upon nondisclosure agreement between Supplier and KLG Europe and within the guidelines of all applicable laws and regulations.

 Bribes or other means of obtaining undue or improper advantage are not to be offered or accepted.
-Employees who are offered or asked for any bribe or kickback are required to immediately report the incident to local responsible person.
+Any bribes or payments leading to (potential) conflict of interest, anti-competitive practices, fraud or money laundering are not to be accepted and/or provided.
+Employees who are offered or asked for any bribe or kickback are required to immediately report the incident to CEO.

 Reasonable hospitality including business gifts or items of small intrinsic value is an accepted courtesy of a business relationship.
 The frequency and nature of the gifts or hospitality accepted should not be allowed whereby the recipient might be deemed by others to have been influenced in making a business decision as a consequence of accepting such hospitality or gifts.